2003–04 NCAA Division I men's ice hockey season

 The 2003–04 NCAA Division I men's ice hockey season began on October 3, 2003 and concluded with the 2004 NCAA Division I men's ice hockey tournament's championship game on April 10, 2004 at the Fleet Center in Boston, Massachusetts.
 This was the 57th season in which an NCAA ice hockey championship was held and is the 110th year overall where an NCAA school fielded a team.
 The 2003-04 season was the inaugural year for the Atlantic Hockey Association after the discontinuation of Division I ice hockey sponsorship by the MAAC at the conclusion of the previous season.

+Season Outlook

 Pre-season polls

-The top 15 from USCHO.com/CBS College Sports and the top 15 from USA Today/USA Hockey Magazine.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online poll was voted on by coaches, media, and NHL scouts.
+The USA Today/American Hockey Magazine poll was voted on by coaches and media.